apearson/goodlock-hex2color/README.md

 # Samsung's Good Lock Hex to Color
 This python program takes in a hex value and then uses Android's ADB interface to pick the correct color from Samsung's Good Lock color picker.

+This tool run on the command line only.
+Knowledge of basic command line usage is need to use this tool.

 The first and only argument needed is the hex value of the color you want.

 Please view the footnotes before you get started.